Casting medallions for Hewitt Athletics in the Innovation Lab

 - Graphic design and digital art using Adobe Photoshop and Illustrator

-- Digital fabrication such as laser cutting, etching, and milling with wood and plastic
+- Digital fabrication such as laser cutting, etching, and CNC milling with wood and plastic

 - 3D printing and design with Tinkercad